conradakunga/Blog/_posts/2024-11-26-formatting-json-on-the-terminal-command-line.md

 *Note: don't use [httpie](https://httpie.io) for the purposes of this demo - `httpie` will format the json for you!*

-If you are on Windows on [PowerShell](https://learn.microsoft.com/en-us/powershell/), run the command as follows:
+Also, If you are on Windows on [PowerShell](https://learn.microsoft.com/en-us/powershell/), run the command as follows:

 ```bash
 curl.exe https://microsoftedge.github.io/Demos/json-dummy-data/64KB-min.json